 Today, it operates through three Strategic Business Units – Petrochemicals, Agri-Nutrients and Specialties – and one standalone organization, Metals (Hadeed).

 SABIC continues to explore global investment opportunities, strengthening its production, technological and marketing capabilities, and further consolidating its leadership position in the world.

-SABIC's growth has never stropped since its inception.
-In 1985, the company's total production was 6.3 million metric tons, reaching 70.4 million metric tons in 2015.
-In the span of just 40 years, SABIC occupies a prominent position among the world's largest petrochemical companies, with a vision to be the preferred world leader in chemicals.
+SABIC's growth has never stopped since its inception.
+In 1985, the company's total production was 6.3 million metric tons, reaching 60.8 million metric tons in 2020..
+In the span of just 45 years, SABIC has become the second most valuable brand in the chemical industry*, with a vision to be the preferred world leader in chemicals.

 * Brand Finance 2021